MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-migration-guide/migrate.md

 Database Experimentation Assistant (DEA) is a new A/B testing solution for SQL Server upgrades.
 It will assist in evaluating a targeted version of SQL for a given workload.
 Customers who are upgrading from previous SQL Server versions (SQL Server 2005 and above) to any new version of the SQL Server can use these analysis metrics.

-The database experimentation assistant contains the following workflow activities:
+The Database Experimentation Assistant contains the following workflow activities:

 - **Capture:** The first step of SQL Server a/B testing is to capture a trace on your source server.
 The source server usually is the production server.
 - **Replay:** The second step of SQL Server a/B testing is to replay the trace file that was captured to your target servers.
 Then, collect extensive traces from the replays for analysis.